 In 2023, the PNAMP Fish Monitoring Work Group (FMWG) initiated the PIT Tag Array Data and Related Data Analyses Task.
 The forum is meant to present tools developed for managing detection data from PIT-tag arrays, identify challenges others have encountered regarding management and analysis using PIT-tag array data, and gather feedback on tools that would be helpful to biologists.
 These discussions helped identify specific needs in the fisheries community.
-The FMWG PIT Tag Data & Analysis 2025 Webinar Series aims at teaching biologists and data managers how to use and share tools, analytical methods, and ways to address challenges.
+The FMWG PIT Tag Data & Analysis 2025 Webinar Series is designed to help biologists and data managers learn how to use, share, and apply tools and analytical methods, as well as navigate common challenges in working with PIT-tag array data.

-Check out the 2025 webinar program with a schedule at a glance and abstracts.
+Check out the 2025 webinar program V2 with a schedule at a glance and abstracts.

 Thursday, April 24th, 2025, 10:00 AM – 11:30 AM (PDT)